NikoSeanPascual/simple-portfolio-website/README.md

 I want to try out other stuff other than Python(I am not abandoning Python though)

-also if you want to see what the website in person before downloading this project, I actually sent it to the we, feel free to check it out (note though it doesn't really look good in a mobile device)
+also if you want to see what the website in person before downloading this project, I actually sent it to the internet, feel free to check it out (note though it doesn't really look good in a mobile device)

 - https://scintillating-caramel-e5e8a7.netlify.app/